TBD54566975/dwn-server/README.md

 | Sqlite     | `sqlite://dwn.db`                                     | use three slashes for absolute paths, two for relative.
 Example shown creates a file `dwn.db` in the current working directory                                                        |
 | MySQL      | `mysql://user:pass@host/db?debug=true&timezone=-0700` | [all URL options documented here](https://github.com/mysqljs/mysql#connection-options)                                                                                                |
 | PostgreSQL | `postgres:///dwn`                                     | any options other than the URL scheme (`postgres://`) may also be specified via [standard environment variables](https://node-postgres.com/features/connecting#environment-variables) |

+### Plugins
+In some scenarios, you may want to provide a custom implementation of a pluggable module for the DWN Server.
+The following interfaces defined in `dwn-sdk-js` package are supported:

+- `DataStore`
+- `MessageStore`
+- `ResumableDataStore`
+- `EventLog`
+- `EventStream`

+To load your custom plugin, specify the absolute path to the `.js` file of your custom implementation using the corresponding environment variable.
+For instance, use `DWN_STORAGE_DATA` for a custom DWN Data Store.

+Refer to the `tests/plugins/*.ts` files for examples of plugin implementations.
+In summary, you need to:

+- Implement the corresponding interface from the `dwn-sdk-js` package.
+For example, implement the `DataStore` interface for a DWN Data Store.
+- Ensure that the built `.js` file that will be referenced by the DWN Server config environment variable contains a class that:
+  1. Is a default export.
+This is how DWN Server locates the correct class for instantiation.
+  1. Has a public constructor that does not take any arguments.
+This is how DWN Server instantiates the plugin.

 ## Registration Requirements